Bengoff1/French_Military_Hospitals_1630_1815/Hospital_Statistics/README.md

 # Hospital Statistics Data Map

 ## Folders Overview
-Each document (each document is a table extracted from a larger document) should have three files.
-Although some documents may not have all three copies.
-One is in the original plain text, unlceaned file.
-The next is the CSV (comma seperated value folder).
-And finally, the last is in the TSV (Table seperated value folder).
-Comma seperated files are easy to view in github, and tab seperated files are easier to work with in tableau and other programs.
+Each document should have three files.
+1) a master plaintext file where the document remains close to the physical original (often with poor OCR).
+2) A CSV file, and 3) a TSV file.
+The CSV and TSV files are usually cleaner, and often just have the tables and hard numbers extracted from the documents in the master plaintext files.
+Some documents may not have all three copies at this date but I am endevouring to keep this as updated as possible.
+Finally, a note on ease of use.
+Comma seperated files are easy to view in github, and tab seperated files are easier to work with in tableau, R studio, and other programs.

 ## Archives